dce/davideisinger.com/content/journal/dispatch-18-august-2024/index.md

 Randomly:

-* I needed to replace the roof on my house, and for the first time in my life, I needed to collect bids and select a vendor.
-I'm used to being in the opposite role as a consultant trying to win work, and so it was weird being the one getting pitched instead of pitching, and in a domain I know next-to-nothing about.
+* I needed to replace the roof on my house, and so had to research roofing companies, collect bids, and select a winner.
+I'm used to being in the opposite role as a consultant trying to win work, and it was weird being the one getting pitched instead of pitching, and in a domain I know next-to-nothing about.
 It definitely gave me more empathy for what our clients go through in selecting a technical partner.
-I ended up with a company that was price competitive and just gave me a good gut feeling, and I'm happy with the result.
+I ended up with a company that was price-competitive and just gave me a good gut feeling, and I'm happy with the result.

 * I've been thinking about the authors whose worldviews really speak to me, like [David Roth][4], [Ed Zitron][5], and [Molly White][6].
 I was initially drawn to these folks because they were able to eloquently express thoughts and feelings I was already having about topics like blockchain, AI, and capitalism more broadly.
 But over time, I've consumed more and more of this content in an increasingly unquestioning way.
 I find my views getting increasingly extreme, and I've sort of lost the ability to relate to people who feel more positively about these things.